jdplumst/social-network-frontend/README.md

 # Project Description

-This app is currently being worked on.
+This app is now being built with a Next.js monorepo instead.
+You can find the repository [here](https://github.com/jdplumst/social-network).

 This is a social media page inspired by Facebook.
 This repository contains the frontend code of the app.